noobball111/Kometa_rewrite_by_rqp/README.md

 # Kometa_rewrite_by_rqp
-I rewritten this for myself and friends.
+I rewrotethis for myself and friends.
 Please do not steal.